A Complete overhaul

 Redesign of Birst

-A four year overhaul of the platform's visual identity, from color themes to icons to the front door of the product.
+A four year overhaul of the platform's visual identity from themes, chart palettes, icons, and the front door of the product.

 Role: Solo lead on the visual systems, co-lead on the space selection screen and the space home page